Phileosopher/commonplace/people-boundaries.md

 Most [interpersonal conflicts](people-conflicts.md) are grounded on either [misunderstanding](understanding.md) boundaries or trying to [assert privileges](power.md) as if they were rights.

+Very often, there's a violent counter-reaction to violations of human rights.
+Most people tend to overstep retributive justice until they feel they've satisfied their rights, but [some political movements](leftism.md) actually *thrive* on this sense of injustice.

 The [laws of a territory](rules.md) *should* abide by everyone's inherent rights, but they frequently don't.
 However, the people in [power](power.md) have the privilege of doing anything they want within the limits of their [power](power-types.md), so rights will be violated as long as we have people with [power](power.md) who can abuse their privileges.

+For everyone to be truly free, we need [rules](rules.md) to protect when people violate others' freedoms.

+- Those rules involve taking away the rights of people who have failed in the responsibilities associated with those rights.
+- The rights-enforcers also run the risk of abusing their privileges bestowed to them, which is the formation of a [bad system](mgmt-badsystems.md).
+- In the void of sufficient rights, some people are granted privileges, which come with further responsibilities.

+APPLICATION: Asserting human rights is probably most of the trouble plaguing [society](groups-large.md).

+- We're consenting to obey a government because they do a good-enough job protecting us from [evil](morality-evil.md), but that only happens as long as we keep consenting.
+- We often create complex [rules](rules.md) to find [justice](morality-justice.md) or [peace](safety.md), but it often only slows [evil](morality-evil.md) desire and rarely ever stops it entirely.

 Further, since [power dynamics](power-types.md) are biologically configured to be uneven, and we're not always [loving](people-love.md), almost every person has abused another's human rights at one point or another.
 Some part of it is [upbringing](people-family.md), but most (if not all) [human souls](humanity.md) have [evil](morality-evil.md) in them that [will entertain](imagination.md) the desire to violate others' rights for self-interest.